Sue Kerr: About

 Sue Kerr lives the Manchester neighborhood of Pittsburgh, PA.
 She founded Pittsburgh Lesbian Correspondents in 2005 and serves its primary journalist.
 She is regarded as an important voice on LGBT issues in Pennsylvania politics.
 Kerr lives with a disability; it is a common topic of her writing and activism.

 Kerr married her longtime partner on February 2, 2021.
 They had been together for 19 years prior.
-The pandemic wedding was co-officiated former Mayor of Pittsburgh Bill Peduto.
+The pandemic wedding was co-officiated by former Mayor of Pittsburgh Bill Peduto.

 Activism

 In 2012, Kerr founded a campaign to reduce waste by stocking food pantries with reusable tote bags.

-In the Summer of 2022, Kerr distributed over 700 “Protect Trans Kids” yard signs after a Pittsburgh teenager was the target of transphobic slurs.
+In the summer of 2022, Kerr distributed over 700 “Protect Trans Kids” yard signs after a Pittsburgh teenager was the target of transphobic slurs.
 Kerr's sign campaign successfully brought attention to youth transgender rights movement.
 By that Fall, the City of Pittsburgh proclaimed September 12, 2022 'Protect Trans Kids Day' which was drafted with the help of three LGBTQ teens.